Energy Bills: Gas and Electricity Bills, How to Read Your Bill, and How to Pay Your Bill

 How will I receive my energy bill?

 Traditionally, electricity and gas bills are sent through the post.
 With the cost of paper mail increasing, however, more and more energy retailers are opting for e-billing.
 While most of the big energy retailers, and some of the smaller ones, still offer bills by post, these retailers might have incentives to push their customers to opt for e-billing.
 These can be incentives such as offering steeper discounts for customers who choose e-billing, or charges of up to $3 or even more for bills sent by post.

 Choosing e-billing can be a cheaper and more convenient option for energy customers, and help save the planet by reducing the use of paper.
 E-bills are also less likely to get lost or go missing, as they will always be right there for your records in your email’s inbox and you won’t need to worry about your bill being late and having less time to pay it.

 How to read an energy bill

 Energy bills look different depending on your energy provider.
-However, all electricity and gas bills generally contain the same basic information*, making them easy to read once you know what to look for.
+However, all electricity and gas bills generally contain the same basic information*, making it easy to read your bill once you know what to look for.
 Electricity and gas bills will have: